Seahawks CB Tariq Woolen reportedly has knee surgery

 Woolen, who was named to the Pro Bowl last year during a breakout rookie season, was not seen at Seattle’s first OTA (organized team activity) on Monday.

-According to ESPN, Woolen injured the knee walking on the practice field a week ago and after a review of the injury, Woolen underwent surgery on Tuesday.
+According to ESPN, Woolen injured the knee walking on the practice field a week ago and after a review of the injury, Woolen underwent surgery on Tuesday in Houston.
 According to the report, the surgery “went as well as doctors could have hoped.”

 Woolen, drafted in the fifth round in 2022 out of University of Texas-San Antonio, tied for the NFL lead in interceptions a year ago with six.